Abdulnaser98/CoronaDataTransferBlockchain/README.md

 * Every user group should only get access to the relevant information
 * high data security standards should be implemented
 * ==> creation of a data sovereign solution

+#### Acknowledgements
+>EN: This work was realized as part of the course "Big data praktikum" (summer semester 2021) under the supervision of Herr.
+Jonas  Kreusch at the University of Leipzig.
+>
+>DE: Diese Arbeit wurde im Rahmen des Kurses "Big data praktikum" (Sommersemester 2021) unter der Leitung vHerr.
+Jonas  Kreusch at the University of Leipzig realisiert.
+___

+#### Use